0. Introduction

 A.3.3 API-specified requirements

-Requirements, including performance and Licensee-specified requirements, set forth in API Q1 and the applicable API product specification(s) and/or standard(s).
+Requirements, including performance and Licensee-specified requirements, outlined in API Q1 and the applicable API product specification(s) and/or standard(s).

 NOTE Licensee-specified requirements include those activities necessary to satisfy API-specified requirements.